madrugado/deep-learning-nlp-rl-papers/README.md

 ![CC BY](https://licensebuttons.net/l/by/3.0/88x31.png)

 ## Table of Contents
-I'm using [toc maker](https://github.com/ekalinin/github-markdown-toc.go) from Eugeny Kalinin, it is very useful, thank him for this tool.
+I'm using [toc maker](https://github.com/ekalinin/github-markdown-toc.go) from Eugeny Kalinin, it is very useful, thank to him for this tool.